miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 ## Level 1 - Introduction to the Electronics Path

 ### Video Transcript
 We know you are eager to develop your own flight computer right away.
 However, we have to get you set up with the fundamentals first.
-Trust me, I have been there, designing my first flight computer without caring about the fundamentals, and well I can tell you that my design didn't work out as planed.
+Trust me, I have been there, designing my first flight computer without caring about the fundamentals, and well I can tell you that my first designs didn't work out as planed.

 For you to get the best understanding of circuit design possible, we have to start all the way at the beginning.
 We will start within the atom and take a look on an even smaller unit - the electron.
-Then, we will zoom out and take a look on how multiple electrons interact with each other.
-We will learn about the force that acts between them, will describe what an electric field is, and look at the concept of electric charge.
-Further, we will learn about conductivity, electric potential and the concept of the electric current.
+Then, we will zoom out and take a look on how atoms bond with each other.
+We will learn about the force that acts between them, will describe what an electric charge is, and look at the concept of electric fields.
+Further, we will learn about conductivity, electric current, electric potential and the concept of the electric current.

 You may wonder why we would want to understand all these theoretical concept first?
 Well, almost every electric circuit on Earth uses a combination of the following components, of which you might already have seen some.
 (Video of the components)